xsisol01/Digital-electronics-1/Labs/03-vivado/README.md

 https://github.com/xsisol01/Digital-electronics-1.git

 ## 1. Preparation tasks
-* table witch connection of 16 slide switches and 16 LEDs on Nexys A7 board
+* table with connection of 16 slide switches and 16 LEDs on Nexys A7 board

 | **Switch** | **Connection** | **LED** | **Connection** |
 | :-: | :-: | :-: | :-: |